 Students must choose a minor outside of the College.
-The College of Media offers two joint programs with other WVU colleges.
-The Media Entrepreneurship minor (offered jointly with the College of Business) and the Sport Communication minor (offered jointly with the College of Physical Activity and Sport Science) are available to College of Media students.
+The College of Media offers two joint programs with other WVU colleges that are open to College of Media students: the Interactive Media Design minor (offered jointly with the College of Creative Arts) and the Sport Communication minor (offered jointly with the College of Physical Activity and Sport Science).
+Other popular minors include Business Administration, Political Science and Foreign Languages.

 Can I “double major” in two College of Media programs?

 Students may only choose one major within the College.
-Currently, the College offers one degree (BSJ) so students who wish to pursue a secondary degree must choose one of the majors offered by another WVU college.
+The College offers a Bachelor of Science in Journalism for both the Journalism and Strategic Communications majors, as well as a Bachelor of Arts in Multidisciplinary Studies for MDS majors.
+Students who wish to pursue a secondary degree must choose one of the majors offered by another WVU college.

 Can I “double major” with one program from the College of Media and a major from another college?